Skip to main content

 Contact: Dr. Karl-Michael Werner

-For Greenland halibut as a deep sea stock, no single scientific research cruise is available covering the large assessment area of the Faroe Islands, Iceland and East Greenland.
-Accordingly, the stock dynamics are estimated to a large extent from commercial catch data in addition to a combined research index, whereby the results depend on the weighting of the individual input parameters.
+For Greenland halibut as a deep sea stock, no single scientific survey is available covering the large assessment area of the Faroe Islands, Iceland and East Greenland.
+Accordingly, the stock dynamics are estimated to a large extent from commercial catch data in addition to a combined survey index, whereby the results depend on the weighting of the individual input parameters.

 A scientific stock assessment is available.
-The stock has declined slightly in recent years and is now outside safe biological limits.
-The stock is also overfished.
-According to the ICES advice for 2025, the annual catch should not exceed 17,890 tons.
-This corresponds to a reduction of 9% compared to the previous year's recommendation and a reduction of 17% compared to the maximum allowable catch set for 2024.
+The stock has declined slightly in recent years but remains just within safe biological limits.
+In addition, the stock is being overfished in relation to FMSY.
+According to ICES recommendations for 2026, the annual catch should not exceed 20,992 tonnes.
+This represents an increase of 17.3% compared to the previous year's recommendation.
+This is mainly due to a more optimistic estimate of the spawning stock biomass just above MSY Btrigger compared to the last stock assessment.

 The explanation of Greenland halibut as a PDF download